DataTalksClub/machine-learning-zoomcamp/cohorts/2026/homework/06-trees/homework.md

 * Train a model with `max_depth=1`.

-Which feature is used for splitting the data?
+Which original feature is used for splitting the data?
+If you use `DictVectorizer`, map a one-hot feature such as `origin=USA` back to its original column name.

 * `'vehicle_weight'`